 Distracted driving is described as an epidemic by the National Highway Transportation Safety Administration and the U.S. Department of Transportation.
 Several studies show that it’s as dangerous as driving while under the influence of alcohol or drugs, as both distraction and impairment can cause drivers to lose focus on the roadway and experience delayed reaction times.

 Between 2012 and 2014, nearly 10,000 people were killed in auto accidents that were caused by distracted driving, and around 400,000 others are injured annually in distracted driving crashes.
-In total, accidents where at least one driver was distracted account for nearly one-in-five car crashes on roadways in the United States.5 Facts about Distracted Driving Everyone Needs to Know
+In total, accidents where at least one driver was distracted account for nearly one-in-five car crashes on roadways in the United States.

 The campaign to make drivers more aware of the dangers of distracted driving is wide-reaching.
 Federal, state, and local law enforcement agencies frequently engage in awareness and enforcement campaigns via billboards, television commercials, and print advertisements.